 What is an encrypted keyboard?

-Depending on if it’s a software or a hardware-enabled keyboard, any encrypted keyboard ensures that each character is not readable when it is passed from low level to high level.
+Depending on whether it’s a software- or hardware-enabled keyboard, any encrypted keyboard ensures that each character is not readable when it is passed from low level to high level.
 This ensures any keylogger trying to read the keypress cannot tap into the data.

 What does monitoring keystrokes mean?

-Every time a key is pressed a code is generated.
-A Keylogger, hardware or software, intercepts those keystrokes before sending it to the screen.
+Every time a key is pressed, a code is generated.
+A Keylogger, hardware or software, intercepts keystrokes before they reach the screen.
 It can then record and later make sense of it.
-So for example, if you type email and password one after the other, a hacker can look at the data and make sense of your password.
+So, for example, if you type an email and password one after the other, a hacker can look at the data and make sense of your password.